 What are parabens?

-Parabens, or parahydroxybenzoate esters, are a type of preservative used in shampoo to prevent the growth of microorganisms, such as: bacteria, yeast, and mould.
+Parabens, or parahydroxybenzoate esters, are a type of preservative used in shampoo to prevent the growth of microorganisms, such as bacteria, yeast, and mold.
 Not much is known about how parabens inhibit microorganism growth, but the mechanism is thought to be linked to the disruption of membrane proteins .

 Are there different types of parabens?

 While all parabens inhibit microorganism growth, they don’t all have the same action on human tissues.
-Methylparaben has been shown to strongly accumulate in breast tumours and urine, and n-propylparaben in urine .
-This accumulation is in the nanogram level, but combined with weak oestrogen effects, forms the foundation for the public, scientific, and regulatory controversy surrounding parabens.
+Methylparaben has been shown to strongly accumulate in breast tumors and urine, and n-propylparaben in urine .
+This accumulation is in the nanogram level but combined with weak estrogen effects, forms the foundation for the public, scientific, and regulatory controversy surrounding parabens.

 What are the risks of using parabens in my shampoo?

-The laboratory evidence for this isn’t overly convincing, as parabens have extremely weak oestrogenic effects – approximately 10,000 to 100,000 times weaker than natural oestrogen [4, 5].
+The laboratory evidence for this isn’t overly convincing, as parabens have extremely weak oestrogenic effects – approximately 10,000 to 100,000 times weaker than natural estrogen [4, 5].
 More concerning is the increased incidence of breast cancers located below the armpit since 1979 .
-This fact is widely associated with paraben use, because the preservative is also found in deodorants and creams which remain on the skin throughout the day – and so may be absorbed into the blood stream.
+This fact is widely associated with paraben use because the preservative is also found in deodorants and creams which remain on the skin throughout the day – and so may be absorbed into the bloodstream.